Panchuk16/Flags-Quiz-Database/README.md

-Flag Quiz using external data from PostgreSQL
+Flags Quiz using external data from PostgreSQL

 1. npm init
 2. Import Flags.csv into PostgreSQL Database